htran174/Mini-ClashRoyale-DataPipeline-Agent/README.md

    - Calls an expert model to produce a **coaching answer**.

 4. **Coach Graph**
-   - Ensures Phase 0 meta data exists (once per session).
+   - Ensures Phase 0 meta data exists.
    - Interrupts to ask for a **player tag**.
    - Runs Phase 1 analytics for that tag.
    - Interrupts to ask for a **question**.